Mike Hatch: 2000–2006

 Hatch was active in protecting consumers in other sales transactions.
 In 2002 he won sweeping concessions from several automobile dealers that sold optional warranties and financial products, requiring them to tape-record all sales transactions in which they sold such products.
 In 2001 he obtained a settlement with US Bancorp requiring the bank to make refunds to customers (one-third of whom were over 80 years old) who were misled into buying long-term 10- and 20-year brokered certificates of deposit, thinking they were regular, short-term bank CDs.
 He sued the nation's largest maker of bulletproof vests for police officers, claiming the company continued to sell vests it knew would degrade in light.
 The company later filed bankruptcy.

 In October 2002, an airplane carrying Senator Paul Wellstone crashed in northern Minnesota, killing Wellstone 11 days before the state general election.
 Hatch, a Democrat, worked closely with the state's Republican secretary of state to ensure that people who already voted for Wellstone on absentee ballots would get another chance to vote.

 Hatch was reelected to a second term as attorney general on November 5, 2002.
 Republicans won every other constitutional office that year.
-Hatch won more votes in that election than any candidate in any previous race for constitutional office in Minnesota history.
+He won more votes in that election than any candidate in any previous race for constitutional office in Minnesota history.

 After learning that the legislature had appropriated only $10,000 to Governor-elect Tim Pawlenty's transition office in 2003, Hatch voluntarily transferred $250,000 of his budget to help fund the transition.
 In his inaugural address in 2002, Hatch called for the state not to forget that "there are children who don't always have enough to eat and too many families without health insurance."
-An editorial noted of his inaugural remarks that "Since Sen. Paul Wellstone's death, Hatch is one of the few voices speaking out on behalf of those who have not shared in the nation's prosperity."
+An editorial said of his inaugural remarks, "Since Sen. Paul Wellstone's death, Hatch is one of the few voices speaking out on behalf of those who have not shared in the nation's prosperity."

 Hatch took action against unlawful bill collection practices.
 In 2003 he filed a lawsuit against Cross Country Bank for selling subprime credit cards with low balance limits to poor people and then harassing them with debt-collection calls.
 The suit alleged that the bank called some consumers as many as 60 times a week, including on holidays, using profanities and racist epithets.
 The bank fought the lawsuit to the Minnesota Court of Appeals, but Hatch prevailed, resulting in a precedent-setting ruling that arbitration clauses in consumer contracts do not apply to a lawsuit by the attorney general.
 In 2004, Hatch sued AT&T for attempting to collect bills from people who did not owe the money.
 Later that year, he sued two more debt collection agencies, including one that threatened to sue people for debts that were too old to be collected and another that made relentless telephone calls.